 Can I spray plants to stop my dog from eating them?

 No, very few deterrents work, and they could harm your dog – or your plant.
 Stick to dog-safe plants and keep questionable ones fenced off and out of your pooch’s reach.
-Also be careful when spraying weed killer in your yard.
+Also, be careful when spraying weed killer in your yard.

 Most plants are only bad for dogs when they are eaten.
-There are a few exceptions, including the popular Christmas plant, poinsettia that has toxic sap (fluid inside the plant), which can cause blindness if it gets into a dog’s eyes.
+There are a few exceptions, including the popular Christmas plant, poinsettia which has toxic sap (fluid inside the plant), which can cause blindness if it gets into a dog’s eyes.
 Lilies have toxic pollen (powder from within the flower).
 Dogs can brush past the flower, get pollen on their fur, then lick themselves and become ill.

 Always keep an eye on your pup to make sure whatever they are putting in their mouth is safe.
 Dogs are curious creatures, and they don’t know what is safe or harmful.
 So as pet parents it’s our job to keep them protected.
 If you are worried your pup ate something they shouldn’t have, see a vet or call the ASPCA pet poison hotline immediately.